 Are you concerned that someone you love is an animal hoarder?

-We all know people who are incredibly emotionally invested in their pets.
+We all know people who are incredibly emotionally invested in their animal friends.
 Maybe you have a friend with three cats who would love to add another feline to the family.
 Or perhaps your parents talk about the family dogs with the same affection they talk about their actual children.
 However, just because someone has a menagerie of animals doesn’t mean that they have a problem.

 Animal hoarding symptoms